The "Gift of Tongues" in the Judgment Hour

 Because they receive not the love of the truth, great false miracles will be performed by the Man of Sin to a wicked generation who demand "signs and wonders" before they will believe.
 But God will have a people who withstand the onslaught of the "false prophet" armed only with the sword of the Word.

 Like David facing Goliath armed only with the simple weapon of a shepherd, God's people will slay the Image to the Beast armed only with the double edged sword of the Bible.
-The Law of God is the cutting edge of the sword of the word to convict of sin and righteousness and judgment, while the Gospel of the forgiveness of sins through faith in the sinless life and atoning death of Jesus Christ is the healing edge of God's word which brings life to all who repent and believe.
+The Law of God through the convicting power of the Holy Spirit is the cutting edge of the sword of the word to convict of sin and righteousness and judgment, while the Gospel of the forgiveness of sins through faith in the sinless life and atoning death of Jesus Christ is the healing edge of God's word which brings life to all who repent and believe.

 "For though we walk in the flesh, we do not war after the flesh: (For the weapons of our warfare are not carnal, but mighty through God to the pulling down of strong holds).
 Casting down imaginations, and every high thing that exalteth itself against the knowledge of God, and bringing into captivity every thought to the obedience of Christ;" 2 Corinthians 10:3 ff